 Our MEng Civil Engineering and Architecture degree is accredited as fully satisfying the educational base for a Chartered Engineer.

 If you aspire to becoming a professional engineer, you will probably want to obtain a ‘Chartered Engineer’ qualification.
 This is a professional qualification as opposed to an academic qualification such as the BEng or MEng.
 You obtain this qualification through full membership of an appropriate professional institution.

 The accreditation bodies are the following: Institution of Civil Engineers, Institution of Structural Engineers, Chartered Institution of Highways and Transportation, and the Institute of Highway Engineers.
-We are currently applying for validation course status from the Architects' Registration Board (ARB) which, if successful, would lead to Part 1 ARB exemption.

 The MEng Civil Engineering and Architecture degree is a four year full time programme.
 The first three years are almost identical to the MEng Civil Engineering and cover all technical aspects of civil engineering.
 Each year includes additional unit on architecture, which is taught by practising architects.
 Specialist units in acoustics, urban design and structural engineering augment the architectural content in the final two years.
 There are also many opportunities to apply architectural principles in design projects throughout the degree programme.